deadlyvipers/dojo_rules/introduction.md

 Hello there, I'm @dannysmith.

-Playing with my facourite stream on Github
+Playing with my facourite stream on Github: Ruby